Flu Natural Remedies or Cold

 Use this herb to shorten the length of your illness and to reduce your symptoms.
 Echinacea may boost your immune system, helping you to fight infection.
 It may also have anti-viral and antioxidant effects.
 Drinking echinacea tea daily may help you feel better sooner as well.

 This remedy, when taken as a tea, can help your body fight the flu virus, helping you to feel better.
 Garlic has long been known for its anti-fungal, antibacterial and antiseptic abilities, making it a very popular choice.
 Mix garlic water with honey and lemon juice and drink three times daily.

-It is always good to remember to talk to your doctor if you have any questions.
+It is always good to remember to talk to your doctor if you have any questions especially when consider flu natural remedies.
 Some supplements may not be right for you depending on your medications and current health conditions.
 Supporting your immune system is an important step in prevention, with antibiotic resistance and various strains of viruses it is important to get plenty of sleep, manage your stress and eat plenty of fruits and vegetables.
 Regardless of what you do, if you get the flu, stay home so others can stay well!
 If you are interested, please check out the Nature's Sunshine Products that support a strong immune system.

 Written by Mara Gerke CA, CNHP, All Rights Reserved.